Jerc007/TC_core/README.md

-#  TC_core - low-level micro-architecture description of the datapath for Tensor Cores (Tensor Core Units, or Matrix Cores)
+#  TC_core

-*A representative configurable IP core for FPGA and ASIC designs.*
+*Low-level micro-architecture description of the datapath for Tensor Cores (Tensor Core Units, or Matrix Cores)*

 ---